kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 ---

-*This post is the first in a series exploring the concepts and components that underly [Kubernetes].*
+*This post is the first in a series exploring the concepts and components that underly [Kubernetes].
+It talks about the kubelet component, and the pod concept.*

 [Kubernetes] is Google's open source, container-focused cluster management thing.
 I see it as their attempt to tell everyone how they think containers and clusters fit together.
-While they have [plenty of getting started guides][getting-started], most of them are focused on getting a cluster up for experimentation.
-This makes them great for seeing what the application developer's experience is like.
-But to be comfortable operating a production-ready cluster, I really want to understand what the moving parts are and how they fit together.
+The Kubernetes documentation is quite good, but it's divided up in a way that makes it great as a reference.
+I want to understand both the concepts Kubernetes introduces, and the components that make up a Kubernetes cluster, and I want to learn by doing.
+I'm planning to build up a cluster from scratch, documenting the moving parts and concepts as I go.

 [kubernetes]: http://kubernetes.io/
 [getting-started]: http://kubernetes.io/v1.0/docs/getting-started-guides/README.html